HarryChen0506/react-markdown-editor-lite/docs/plugin.md

 ```

 ### Function component
-You can aslo use function component to write a plugin
+You can also use function component to write a plugin
 ```js
 import React from 'react';
 import { PluginProps } from 'react-markdown-editor-lite';